din14970/personal-site/content/blog/managingpythondependencies.md

 It does dependency management correctly, with dependency definitions in the `pyproject.toml` and a lock file in `uv.lock`.
-But it does many things better. uv follows Python standards (PEP 508 and PEP 621) for defining dependencies, while Poetry does not. uv allows you to choose amy package build back-end; Poetry does not. uv maintains a global package cache which is useful when dependencies are duplicated across projects and environments.
+But it does many things better. uv follows Python standards (PEP 508 and PEP 621) for defining dependencies, while Poetry does not. uv allows you to choose any package build back-end; Poetry does not. uv maintains a global package cache which is useful when dependencies are duplicated across projects and environments.

 In addition, Poetry does not manage the Python version in your environment.